NohaZamaan/MVP/README.md

 👁  Random Forest was the best model performance with Scaling and GridSearch methods :+1: .
 However, it consumed the longest time in execution.

-👁  The  scores of ‘SelectKBest()’ and 'Feature_Importances_' functions very close to each other when applying models on it, so, may recommend to use them on huge features. <p>
+👁  The  scores of ‘SelectKBest()’ and 'Feature_Importances_' functions very close to each other when applying models on them, so, may recommend to use them on huge features. <p>

 | Model_Name | Feature Method | Train_Score | Test_Score | Roc_Auc_score |
 | :---:      | :--:            | :--:        | :--:        | :--:      |